richa4924/tvlogos/readme.md

-Welcome to the TV Channels Logos Archive, a comprehensive collection of high-quality logos for a wide range of television channels from around the world.
+Welcome to the TV Channels Logos database, a comprehensive collection of high-quality logos for a wide range of television channels from around the world.
 Whether you're a developer building a TV-related application, a designer working on a TV guide, or just a curious TV enthusiast, this repository is your one-stop resource for TV channel logos.

 Features: